 - an iPad 2 (iOS 9.3, because why not)

-For the iOS devices I wrote the program in Swift (which is what I’ve been primarily coding in lately).
+For the iOS devices I wrote the program in Swift (which is what I've been primarily coding in lately).
 For the Surface and Macs, I used C++.
-I initially tried running the Swift version on the Macs, but used the C++ version in the end.1 I tried keeping the two versions as close to each other as possible, though I’m not entirely sure what sort of difference in overhead there may be between the Swift and C++ code.
-I ran the program three times on each device, and got the averages.
-2
+I initially tried running the Swift version on the Macs, but used the C++ version in the end.
+For some reason the Swift version took much longer to run on the Macs.
+Something on the order of 50-65 seconds.
+I presume I overlooked some optimisation or compiler setting.
+1

 Here are the times (and a ratio of how they compare to the top result):